reeddunkle/reeddunkle.github.io/_posts/2016-05-04-Python-List-Comprehension.md

 List comphrension has been deemed a more Pythonic way of mapping an effect onto elements in a list than the built-in `map()` function.

-For my purpose, I'm happy to abide by best practices regardless of the philosophy, but if you care about the debate, I believe the preference for list comprehension over functional methods is for two reasons:
+For my purpose, I'm happy to abide by best practices regardless of the philosophy, but if you care about the debate, I believe that [people](https://en.wikipedia.org/wiki/Benevolent_dictator_for_life) prefer list comprehensions to functional methods for two reasons:

 1. List comprehensions read more like math/logic expressions
 2. They also read a little more like English

 ----